initOS/MantisBT-Dashboard/README.md

 1. After installation, the plugin should appear in the "*Installed Plugins*" list: click on the name to manage the configuration.
 2. You see a simple switch between *Default Boxes* and *Custom Boxes*.
+3. For *Custom Boxes* you can add initial boxes.
+These are displayed, if a user has no boxes created in his Dashboard, yet.
-5. After submitting the settings, you can use the Dashboard page with the specified boxes.
+4. After submitting the settings, you can use the Dashboard page with the specified boxes.

 As default configuration the plugin uses the *Custom Filter-Used Mode*.